TL Questions and Answers

-Two adults oversee each TL apartment building–a Transitional Living Coordinator (TLC) and a Transitional Living Assistant (TLA).
+Two adults oversee each TL apartment building, which include a Transitional Living Coordinator (TLC) and a Transitional Living Assistant (TLA).
 They are not hired as a couple and have separate apartments within the building.
 Their apartments are located on the first floor adjacent to the office and entrance of the apartment building.
 Staff schedules rotate so at least one adult is on duty when students are in the building and there are times when both adults are on duty.
-In addition, there are also “Flex” TLA’s who are delegated to the apartment buildings as needed.
+In addition, there are also “Flex” Transitional Living Assistants who are delegated to the apartment buildings as needed.

 Students walk to and from classes and activities in and around the Spartan Commons area.
 Regular bus transportation is provided for students participating in co-curricular sports/activities.
-Area shopping trips for food and clothing is provided by a TL staff member; or for those students who meet the criteria, usage of one of the TL cars assigned to the program.
+Area shopping trips for food and clothing are provided by a TL staff member.
+For students who meet the criteria, they may be able to use one of the TL cars assigned to the program.

 If additional support is needed, those situations will be addressed on an individual basis.
 Students who struggle in this program, however, will not be transferred back to a student home.

 Additional furniture items are not allowed, however, there are guidelines regarding wall decorations and additional personal items.

 Yes, each apartment is provided a set dollar amount each month to use for both food and personal care items.

 Discipline is handled by the Transitional Living Coordinator and the Transitional Living Assistant.
 All students living in the Transitional Living Program are subject to the same discipline guidelines as all other students and consequences are the same or similar.